State Extravaganza Rules

 2019 Cinch RSNC Word Finals State Extravaganza Rules

-You must be one of the 3 highest national point riders attending from your state, in your rating category, to qualify.
+You must be one of the 3 highest national point riders attending from your state, in your rating category or any Beginner, to qualify.
 Each state can create up to 3 state teams.

 All highest national point riders attending from a state will be your state team A.